Medvedev saves match point, moves into Australian Open semis

 AP Sports Writer

-MELBOURNE, Australia (AP) — Daniil Medvedev rallied from two sets down and saved a match point before beating No. 9 Felix Auger-Aliassime 6-7 (4), 3-6, 7-6 (2), 7-5, 6-4 on Wednesday to move into the Australian Open semifinals.
+Medvedev mentioned his thoughts about Djokovic during his on-court TV interview and in a later news conference.
+He wasn’t joking.

-The U.S. Open champion’s bid to become the first man in the Open era to win his second Grand Slam title in the next major tournament is still on track after the 4-hour, 42-minute comeback victory.
+“I was not playing my best, and Felix … was all over me,” Medvedev said.
+“I didn’t know what to do so I (asked) myself, ‘What would Novak do?’

-Medvedev will play Friday against French Open runner-up Stefanos Tsitsipas in a rematch of last year’s semifinals at Melbourne Park.
-Medvedev won at the same stage last year but lost the final to Novak Djokovic.
+Medvedev will have to recover quickly to play Friday against French Open runner-up Stefanos Tsitsipas in a rematch of last year’s semifinals at Melbourne Park.
+Medvedev won at the same stage last year but lost in the final to Djokovic, who wasn’t allowed to defend the title this month because he failed to meet Australia’s strict COVID-19 vaccination rules.

-Facing defeat Wednesday, Medvedev got a break.
-A six-minute delay in the third-set tiebreaker for the roof on Rod Laver Arena to be closed during a rain shower swung the momentum mostly his way.
+Medvedev got a six-minute break at 2-1 in the third-set tiebreaker for the roof on Rod Laver Arena to be closed, and it swung the momentum mostly his way.

 Auger-Aliassime won only one of the last six points in the tiebreaker after dominating for the first two sets.
 He missed a match point on Medvedev’s serve in the 10th game of the fourth set.